 In addition to the regulations set forth in the Indiana Hunting and Trapping Guide, additional regulations apply at Salamonie Reservoir.
 They are listed below.

-For the first two days of the early mourning dove season, dove hunting is not allowed on the Salamonie Reservoir except for successful applicants of the reserved dove hunt drawing.
-During the reserved hunt, special regulations may apply to participants.
-After the first two days, Salamonie Reservoir is open to public dove hunting, and it remains open for the remainder of the dove seasons.
-Dove hunting is restricted to steel shot only on Salamonie Reservoir.
+On Sept.
+1-2, mourning dove hunting is not allowed on SR or SRSF except for successful applicants of the reserved dove hunt drawing, which has special regulations.
+After Sept.
+1-2, SR and SRSF are open to public dove hunting for the remainder of the dove seasons.
+On SR and SRSF, mourning dove hunting is restricted to steel shot size #6 or smaller.

-Hunters pursuing white-tailed deer may hunt with archery, firearms, and muzzleloader licenses only.
-Bonus-antlerless permits are not valid for hunters pursuing white-tailed deer on the Salamonie Reservoir or Salamonie River State Forest.
+Hunters pursuing white-tailed deer may hunt with archery, firearms, youth, and muzzleloader licenses only.
+Bonus-antlerless permits and deer bundle licenses are only allowed as specified by the Indiana Hunting and Trapping Guide.

 Waterfowl hunters are required to complete and carry a waterfowl card in lieu of the regular hunting-permit card.
-If waterfowl hunters pursue other game they will also need to carry a regular hunting-permit card while hunting on Salamonie Reservoir and the Salamonie River State Forest.
+If waterfowl hunters pursue other game they will also need to carry a regular hunting-permit card while hunting on SR and the SRSF.

 Trapping opportunities are available through a sealed bidding process for specific trapping units.
-Units range from 25-2500 acres and are leased for a 2-year period.
+Units range from 25-2500 acres and are leased for a two year period.
 Beaver, muskrat, and raccoon are common on all lease areas.
 Contact the property office in late summer for details on the trapping leases available.